robertgro/py-server/README.md

 to test the google oauth and signupmail service/route (if you really want to do this) you'll need to generate and download your own json files. replace the href in index.html with the google auth url to get it working.

+# requirements for youtube-dl

+download youtube-dl.exe, ffmpeg.exe and generate youtube.com cookies via Get cookies chrome extension. place these files in an arbitrary location and correct the paths in src/ytdlhandler.py.

 this project is a work in progress. additional services and features will be added over time.